aquasecurity/tracee-action/README.md

 ## Protection

-tracee-action offers two kinds of protection that complements each other: Signatures, and Profile.
+tracee-action offers two kinds of protection that complements each other: Events, and Profile.

 ### Signatures